 Throughout the vast displays of decoys, several of the more prominent carvers are featured, not only through their collections but also by a life size figure likeness of the carver.
 The most prolific being Robert Madison Mitchell (1901-1993), or Madison as he liked to be called.
 Throughout his lifetime he produced over 100,000 decoys, using cedar or white pine.
 His use of sharp clean lines and intricate paint patterns made his decoys a standard by which all others are measured.
 Mr. Mitchell is featured in three displays, each with a different figure likenesses, as well as a program using his voice.
 Other displays include the works of Charles "Charlie" Bryan, Jr. (1920- ), of Essex, Md., Robert Litzenberg (1910- ), of Elkton, Md., and James Currier (1886-1969).

-Each year the museum holds a variety of events, including the Decoy Festival, Carver's Appreciation Day and the Duck Fair, to be held September 10, 11, 1994.
+Each year the museum holds a variety of events, including the Decoy Festival, Carver's Appreciation Day and the Duck Fair.
 The Duck Fair includes such activities as duck and goose calling, carving and painting contests, and retrieving and firearms demonstrations.